Essays and Personal Statements

 - Do not speak in generalities in your personal statement, instead, use specific examples.

 - Act and write professionally.
 Use complete sentences and explain statements that you make.

 - Have those closest to you review your personal statement to make sure it accurately reflects your personality.

 - Set aside enough time to prepare your personal statement.
-It is also a good idea to review your personal statement numerous times.
+It is also a good idea to review and read through your essay numerous times before submitting.

-- Specific talents developed through extracurricular activities such as participation in musical groups can be just as helpful, if not more helpful, to your admission opportunities than participating in community service.
+- Specific talents developed through extracurricular activities, such as participation in a musical group, can be just as helpful to your admission opportunities as participating in community service.

-- Discuss what specifically serves as motivation behind your goals.
+- Discuss what specifically serves as the motivation behind your goals.

-- When writing about your extracurricular activities, do not provide too many details, only provide details important to explain your involvement with particular extracurricular activities.
+- When writing about your extracurricular activities, do not provide too many details.
+Only provide details that are important for explaining your involvement and learnings.